OutSystems/docs-product/src/deliver-mobile/generate-distribute-mobile-app/intro.md

 1. Select the **Distribute** tab.
 The native mobile settings are in the **Native Platforms** section.

-1. When configuring your mobile app for the first time for a given platform (iOS or Android), click the **Configure iOS App** or **Configure Android App** button, according to the platform.
+1. When configuring your mobile app for the first time for a given platform (iOS or Android), click the **Generate Android app** or **Generate iOS app** button, according to the platform.
 Follow the configuration steps for your desired scenario, described in the [topics listed at the end of this page](#Articles_in_this_Section).
 If you have previously defined your mobile app's iOS or Android configuration settings, click on the cog icon for the correct platform to change your configuration.

-1. After defining or changing your mobile app iOS or Android settings, click the **Generate App** button.
+1. After defining or changing your mobile app iOS or Android settings, click **Generate Android app** or **Generate iOS app**.

     ![Native app settings in Service Studio](images/native-platforms-tab-ss.png?width=600)